Montura/Key-Value-disk-storage/README.md

 ## BTree-based C++ library for Key-Value pairs storage

-The repository contains the C++17 template-based header library for Windows/Linux/MacOs platforms for storing KEY|VALUES paris on disk.
+The repository contains the C++17 template-based header library for Windows/Linux/MacOs platforms for storing KEY|VALUES pairs on disk.

 ### Units
   * K is a key type